acca-cpu/acca/spec/src/instructions.md

   * `z` or `nz` for zero bit (`Z`) set or unset (respectively)
   * `o` or `no` for overflow bit (`O`) set or unset (respectively)
   * `s` or `ns` for sign bit (`S`) set or unset (respectively)
+  * `l` or `nl` for the less-than virtual bit (`S xor O`) set or unset (respectively)

+As shown above, the first 8 conditions correspond to actual CPU flag bits.
+The 9th and 10th conditions, however, correspond to a virtual bit calculated from the exclusive-or of the sign bit with the overflow bit.
+After a `sub` or equivalent comparison (e.g. `soc`, `cjmpa`/`cjmpr`), this bit can be used for signed comparison of the two operands.
+This virtual bit will be set when the signed interpretation LHS of the comparison is less than the signed interpretation RHS.

 ## Encoding Notes